-The success of 62 robin nests rose from 7% before the operation to 50% afterwards and the robins produced seven times more chicks.
+The success of 62 robin nests rose from 7% before the operation to 50% afterward and the robins produced seven times more chicks.
 Rifleman nesting success rose from 29% before the operation to 100%.

 Does 1080 harm native animal species?

-The big reduction in the number of baits used per hectare and the adoption of baits that deter birds have greatly reduced accidental by-kill of native species.
+The big reduction in the number of bait used per hectare and the adoption of baits that deter birds have greatly reduced accidental by-kill of native species.
 There have been some deaths of monitored kea after 1080 operations in recent years.
 Kea repellents have been tested and greater care is being taken to ensure use the baits are not dropped on mountains above the tree line, where they can more easily be found by the inquisitive birds.
 Efforts to further reduce and eliminate by-kill are continuing, but the benefits to bird populations from increased nesting success following 1080 use far outweigh any accidental bird poisonings.

 Does 1080 kill deer?

 Feral deer are sometimes killed by 1080, particularly in areas where high deer numbers have eaten the forest understory, making it easier for them to find 1080 baits.
 Deer are a major conservation pest in New Zealand, preventing forest regrowth.
 In some popular hunting areas, deer repellent is used in 1080 baits.